Pastor Mike Pratt

 Pastor Mike’s “first life” was in juvenile justice where for many years he was the Chief Probation Officer for the Montgomery County Juvenile Court.
 During that time a community-funded work therapy program called Building Bridges and a prized George Foster Group Home put them on the map as one the top ten juvenile probation departments in the country.

-His wife, Diane, has been his lifelong companion in glorifying God and he is aglow to have his two sons and daughter-in-law (Andy, Joe & Alyssa) worship and serve with him and Diane here at Bethel.
-He and Diane became grandparents for the first time in March 2011 when Logan was born.
+His wife, Diane, has been his lifelong companion in glorifying God and he is aglow to have his two sons and daughters-in-law (Andy & Megan, Joe & Alyssa) worship and serve with him and Diane here at Bethel.
+He and Diane are the grandparents to Logan, Emma, Owen, Ella and Olivia.
+Logan already sings in the Joyful Noise Children's Choir, which Diane leads along with Cari Geyer.